 In calculating this exposure, the group assumes that it will re-price products for new lending.
-It is possible for Vanquis Bank to re-price its receivables at 2 months' notice and for CCD loans to be issued at re-priced levels within 1 month.
+It is possible for Vanquis Bank to re-price its receivables within 2 months' and for CCD loans to be issued at re-priced levels within 1 month.
 Given the short duration of the receivables book, on average the group would be able to re-price its receivables portfolio within 6 months to mitigate the impact upon forecast borrowing costs.